-What’s more important, are the modifications fitted by the previous owner, such as Meister CRD+ coilovers (supposedly – the actual ones fitted to the car look to be a different brand…), K&N air filter, Cobra Monaco Pro race seats, OMP four point harnesses, Kode quick release steering wheel, Kode extended gear lever, Kode hydro E-brake – the list goes on and on.
+What’s more important, are the modifications fitted by the previous owner, such as Meister CRD+ coilovers (supposedly – the actual ones fitted to the car look to be a different brand…), K&N air filter, Cobra Monaco Pro race seats, OMP four point harnesses, Kode quick release steering wheel, Kode extended gear lever, Kode hydro E-brake – the list of performance parts goes on and on.

 Despite being in September, the week leading up to the track day was pleasant and warm – the complete opposite to the conditions on the track day itself.
 The drive up to Snetterton saw cold climates and wet weather – not what you want when you have a rear wheel drive with a welded diff.

 The rain did get lighter once we arrived at the circuit, but it was still drizzling, even though weather reports said that no more rain was due.
 With me on the track day I had good friend Chris (A.K.A.
 PocketRockets) and his EP3 Civic Type R as well as his fiancee, Becca, and my wife, Patsy.

 After doing the necessary tasks such as sound testing and driver’s safety briefing, it was time for sighting laps, which gave me some chance to get used to the conditions and of course, the car.
 This seemed fine as it was done at relatively low speeds, but once I was let loose on the track, I found certain parts of the Snetterton tarmac very slippery, and in fact, I span out at my first proper stab of Agostini.